 Tonsils can become infected by viruses and bacteria.
 When they do, they swell up.
-Swollen tonsils are known as tonsillitis.
+Swollen tonsils is known as tonsillitis.

-Swollen tonsils are caused by viruses, such as:
+Swollen tonsils are usually caused by viruses, like:

 - Adenoviruses.
 These viruses cause the common cold, sore throats, and bronchitis.